 The curriculum of Alzar School is designed for students pursuing a challenging course of study at their sending schools.
 In our semester program, Alzar School offers a variety of traditional courses to coincide with typical schedules of motivated sophomore and junior students.
 Students typically take seven classes while at Alzar School: math, science, English, history, Spanish, leadership, and PE.
-Students can earn Honors or AP designation for Alzar School coursework.
+Core classes are taught at the Honors or AP level.
 If a student needs a course that Alzar School does not offer, Independent Study may be a possibility.
 The Curriculum Guide contains a complete list of courses and descriptions.

 An Alzar School education is designed to set students up for continued success in high school and beyond, and data shows that student GPAs increase after a semester at Alzar School.
 Education is expanded through the unique opportunities presented by international and residential programming.
 You can learn more about college readiness and how we work with sending schools.